FatimaYousif/Hacktoberfest-fun/README.md

 # Hacktobefest-fun

-this is a series of questions regarding Python by students of India.
+this is a series of questions regarding Python by students of Pakistan & India.